ashishsahu1/ML-ProjectYard/Diabetes Predictor/Dataset/About.md

 About the Dataset :

-The data was collected and made available by “National Institute of Diabetes and Digestive and Kidney Diseases” as part of the Pima Indians Diabetes Database.
-Several constraints were placed on the selection of these instances from a larger database.
-In particular, all patients here belong to the Pima Indian heritage (subgroup of Native Americans), and are females of ages 21 and above.
+The data was collected and made available by “National Institute of Diabetes and Digestive and Kidney Diseases” .

-This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 It is provided courtesy of the Pima Indians Diabetes Database and is available on Kaggle.
+All patients here belong to the Pima Indian heritage (subgroup of Native Americans), and are females of ages 21 and above.

 It consists of several medical predictor variables and one target variable, Outcome.
 Predictor variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

 The dataset has 9 columns as shown below;

 Pregnancies               – Number of times pregnant Glucose                     – Plasma glucose concentration a 2 hours in an oral glucose tolerance test